HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 An array of key-value objects essentially forms a collection with `k` as the unique key.

-It should be noted that the HVML interpreter will implicitly convert a property of the object to a key-value object on request, and we usually do not need to perform this conversion explicitly.
+It should be noted that the HVML interpreter will implicitly convert a attribute of the object to a key-value object on request, and we usually do not need to perform this conversion explicitly.

 #### 2.1.5) Mutable and Immutable Data